ReadSprintReading RetentionHow to Remember Books Better

 Quiz yourself

-What is one idea from your last book you can still explain without opening it?
+What is one idea from your last nonfiction book you can explain right now without looking?

 Frequently asked questions